Need help? We are available to speak to you 7 days a weekRead More

 Can I appeal a 116 visa cancellation?

 A non-citizen whose visa is cancelled under section 116 of the Migration Act lacks the option to request reversal of the decision, as there is no legal provision for such action.
-However, non-citizens within Australia can seek a merits review of the cancellation decision by applying to the Administrative Appeals Tribunal.
-For those whose visas are cancelled onshore under section 116, there is a seven-working-day window from the notification date to lodge an appeal with the Administrative Appeals Tribunal, not with the Department.
+However, non-citizens within Australia can seek a merits review of the cancellation decision by applying to the Administrative Review Tribunal.
+For those whose visas are cancelled onshore under section 116, there is a seven-working-day window from the notification date to lodge an appeal with the Administrative Review Tribunal, not with the Department.

 Meet your Australian Migration Lawyer